-North Carolina has recorded 12 WARN filings over the past 24 months, affecting 238 workers across 11 companies.
+North Carolina has recorded 12 WARN filings over the past 24 months, affecting 198 workers across 11 companies.
 The most active filer is GetInsured with 2 filings.
-Most filings are concentrated in Richmond, Charlotte, and New York.
+Most filings are concentrated in Richmond, McLean, and New York.
 Of these, 4 involved facility closures and 8 were layoff events.
-Filing dates range from May 3, 2024 through Feb 13, 2026.
+Filing dates range from May 3, 2024 through Mar 2, 2026.
+Employers provided an average of 79 days notice before the effective date.

 Last 24 Months